openstack/keystone/doc/source/old/endpoints.rst

 To provide a simpler mechanism to manage endpoints on tenants, Keystone uses Endpoint Templates.
-I can, for example, define a template with parametrized URLs and set it's `global` to true and that will show up as an endpoint on all the tenants I have.
+I can, for example, define a template with parametrized URLs and set its `global` to true and that will show up as an endpoint on all the tenants I have.
 Here is an example:

 Define a global Endpoint Template::